AlexB52/portfolio/source/blog/2021-06-11-your-service-object-probably-has-the-wrong-responsibility.html.markdown

 ### Focus: the attention is on the wrong part of the code

-While the service is about performing an action, it is likely that another class already has this responsibility.
+While the service is about acting, it is likely that another class already has this responsibility.
 What is important is how the hash is generated.
-Those services put the focus on a unimportant part of the code, the action, when the parameters used to perform the action is probably what requires more attention.
+Those services put the focus on an unimportant part of the code, the action, when the parameters used to act is probably what requires more attention.

 > **Often the #call method is identical between service objects and the only difference lies in how the Hash is generated...**